Skatteetaten/mva-meldingen/docs/english/forretningsregler/index.md

 - Specification lines that apply to the reversal of input VAT given in VAT §9-6 and §9-7 can only be submitted on VAT code 1 or 81
 - The specified category for the VAT return does not match the details in the VAT register (general industry)
 - The specified category for the VAT return does not match the details in the VAT register (primary industry)
-- The specified tax period does not match the details in the VAT register (general industry)
+- The specified tax period type does not match the details in the VAT register (general industry)
-- The specified tax period does not match the details in the VAT register (primary industry)
+- The specified tax period type does not match the details in the VAT register (primary industry)
 - The reporting body for a joint registration must be registered for VAT
 - Total revnue in the VAT return must be under one million for yearly general industry returns
 - Specification lines must have valid VAT codes for returns relating to general industry registrations